Louise Piëch

-Louise Hedwig Anna Wilhelmine Piëch (née Porsche; 29 August 1904, in Wiener Neustadt – 10 February 1999, in Zell am See) was the daughter of automotive pioneer Ferdinand Porsche.
-In 1928, she married Anton Piëch, a lawyer from Vienna who from 1941 to 1945 led the KdF-Wagen (Volkswagen) factory in KdF-Stadt (present day Wolfsburg).
+Louise Hedwig Anna Wilhelmine Maria Piëch (née Porsche; 29 August 1904, in Vienna – 10 February 1999, in Zell am See) was an Austrian businesswoman and a member of the Porsche family.
+She was the daughter of automotive engineer Ferdinand Porsche and Aloisia Johanna Kaes, and the elder sister of Ferry Porsche.

-The couple had four children: Ernst, Louise, Ferdinand and Hans-Michel.
+In 1928, she married Anton Piëch, a Viennese lawyer who was legal adviser to the Porsche family and, from 1941 to 1945, one of the chief managers of the Volkswagen works at KdF-Stadt.
+The couple had four children: Ernst, Louise Daxer, Ferdinand Karl, and Hans-Michel.